stevemorgeat/stevemorgeat/README.md

 ###

+I'm developer from Paris/France

-<h5 align="left">I'm developer from Paris/France<br><br>- 🔭 My background is a bit atypical.
-I've been retraining since 2017 and I've had a pretty lucky career: first experience in home automation (my favorite field), then I went to work in a social firm (which made me grow as a person), and then I went to a bigger firm in the French FT120 (to get to grips with a bigger organization).<br><br>Today, I still like to bring my touch to code, keep abreast of new developments (long live AI), but I also have a managerial profile to support devs in their careers and on a day-to-day basis.<br><br>I'm starting to update my github to make it my real playground, so stay tuned!<br><br>- 📚 I'm currently learning typescript and aws personal usage<br><br>- ⚡ In my free time I take time for my children</h5>
+- 🔭 My background is a bit atypical.
+I've been retraining since 2017 and I've had a pretty lucky career: first experience in home automation (my favorite field), then I went to work in a social firm (which made me grow as a person), and then I went to a bigger firm in the French FT120 (to get to grips with a bigger organization).
+Today, I still like to bring my touch to code, keep abreast of new developments (long live AI), but I also have a managerial profile to support devs in their careers and on a day-to-day basis.
+I'm starting to update my github to make it my real playground, so stay tuned!
+- 📚 I'm currently learning typescript and aws personal usage
+- ⚡ In my free time I take time for my children

 ###